Plus a build-your-own plant-based smoothie recipe and a tried and true favorite

 - Make sure to start with less sweetener; you can always add more.
 Some fruits and juices have more natural sweetness.

-I hope you're inspired to create your simple and healthy smoothie station — it’s an easy step into your healthy lifestyle.
+I hope you're inspired to create your simple and healthy smoothie station — it’s an easy step toward a more holistic, healthy lifestyle.

 A delicious, easy, and healthy plant-based smoothie recipe